The truth behind those outlandish Kate Middleton rumours | Olivia Petter

 The palace has since withheld any further updates aside from the now oft-repeated refrain that Kate is “doing well” and they’d only release information about “significant” updates – on Thursday, this was reissued, presumably to deter online commentators.

-Add in the Prince of Wales recently missin a royal engagement due to a “personal matter”, and speculation among royal fans and the online community has reached boiling point.
+Add in the Prince of Wales recently missing a royal engagement due to a “personal matter”, and speculation among royal fans and the online community has reached boiling point.

 Many of the theories, while all fairly harmless, revolve around Kate’s appearance.
 There’s the fringe rumour.
 The idea that she’s in hiding because of a hair colouring job gone wrong.

 Some are even touting the possibility that she’s recovering from Brazilian butt lift surgery.
-Others are claiming the princess has “done a Gone Girl” while others are even making jokes about the Queen “pulling a Saltburn” – I’ll let you figure out the details of that one.
+Others are claiming the princess has “done a Gone Girl” or even making jokes about the Queen “pulling a Saltburn” – I’ll let you figure out the details of that one.

 Clearly, a lot of people are having a lot of fun with all of this, with the most outlandish tweets garnering millions of likes and retweets.
 But there’s something deeper going on here, too.